fortanix/sq-dsm/guide/src/chapter_02.md

         secret: recipient,
     };

-    // Now, create a decryptor with a helper using the given TPKs. let mut decryptor = Decryptor::from_bytes(ciphertext, helper, None)?;
+    // Now, create a decryptor with a helper using the given Certs. let mut decryptor = Decryptor::from_bytes(ciphertext, helper, None)?;

     // Decrypt the data.